 But some experts do not believe this “levodopa phobia” is warranted (risk factors for LIDS include younger age at onset, duration of treatment and a higher levodopa dose).
 In short, they say that levodopa can be considered as a potential first-line therapy in all age groups---although caution should be exercised in younger patients.
 In most cases, the dosage will start low then increase slowly, often in combination with other medications, to adjust to a person’s changing condition.

-Other first-line medications that can be used to control Parkinson’s symptoms include drugs known as dopamine agonists and monamine oxidase inhibitors.
+Other first-line medications that can be used to control Parkinson’s symptoms include drugs known as A class of medications used to treat Parkinson's disease.
+Agonists enhance the activity of a neurotransmitter – in this case, dopamine.
+Ropinirole (Requip), pramipexole (Mirapex), rotigotine (Neupro) and apomorphine (Apokyn) are common dopamine agonists. and monamine oxidase inhibitors.
 Dopamine agonists provide relief by mimicking the action of dopamine within the brain, and monamine oxidase inhibitors help maintain motor control by slowing the breakdown of dopamine within the brain.
 These drugs can help younger patients buy some time before starting levodopa-carbidopa.

 For an in-depth explanation of all medications used to treat both motor and non motor symptoms of Parkinson’s disease medications, download a copy of NPF’s Parkinson’s Disease Medications here.

 Timing is everything